AleeCiacciaa/CLUMP/README.md

 This project contains a set of Python scripts developed to analyse observational data related to the study of clumps 124103 and its five kers.
 The programme makes it possible to calculate emission moments, filter data according to frequency intervals, select regions of interest and produce visual and numerical output.

 ## ALMAGAL
-The ALMAGAL project is a survey conducted with the ALMA radio telescope to observe star-forming regions.
+The ALMAGAL project is a survey conduced with the ALMA radio telescope to observe star-forming regions.
 The observations were carried out with various antenna configurations, each with a different spatial resolution.
-As can be read in the papers in the 'reference paper' folder, the configurations vary depending on the type of data to be obtained:
+As can be read in the papers in the `reference paper` folder, the configurations vary depending on the type of data to be obtained:

 - 7m: data taken with the ACA (Atacama Compact Array).
 It is a set of 7-metre diameter antennas.
 It has low resolution but high sensitivity to extended structures (large, diffuse).